CharStiles/ofxSplat/README.md

 Use
 ------------

-First you put your gaussian splat nerf PLY in the data folder, say its called pointcloud.ply then you call  ```splat.setup("pointcloud.ply")``` to prepare the splats
+First you put your gaussian splat nerf PLY in the data folder, then declare an instance of an ofxSplat, ```ofxSplat splat``` in your header, say your point cloud is called pointcloud.ply then you call  ```splat.setup("pointcloud.ply")``` to prepare the splats

 Then in your update loop call ```splat.udate()```